Umajin/vscode-umajin-lang/README.md

 - Navigation to the base method (use "go to definition" from `override` keyword)

-- Find usages of a given symbol in the whole project (use "references" from the symbol)
+- Search for usages of a given symbol in the whole project (use "references" from the symbol)

-- Find all overrides for a given method (use "references" from `method` keyword)
+- Search for all overrides for a given method (use "references" from `method` keyword)

 - Contextual code completion

+- Scopes folding and brackets jumping

+- Auto-formatting

 - Ability to (re-)generate the Umajin Standard Library using a command

-- Scopes folding and brackets jumping

 - Running the project (use menu "Run -> Run without Debugging")